thatdamncoder/whats-next-on-netflix/README.md

 ## Overview

 What's Next on Netflix is a machine learning-powered movie recommendation web application.
 The app suggests movies based on your chosen movie, leveraging advanced techniques such as text vectorization and count vectorization.
-It uses the 5000 TMDB Kaggle dataset, creating a matrix of 4806x4806 to generate movie vectors and recommend the top 10 most matched movies.
+It uses the 5000 TMDB Kaggle dataset, creating a matrix of 4806x4806 to generate movie vectors and recommend the top 10 most matched movies,enhancing user exprience by generating actual movie posters of the recommended movies using the tmdb api.

  <img width="901" alt="Screenshot 2024-01-10 000720" src="https://github.com/thatdamncoder/whats-next-on-netflix/assets/144144009/d1a07c7b-d06b-42cd-be30-b54fdb74b35b">